 Safe for Children

-One drug, Oseltamivir, is recommended by the CDC and the American Academy of Pediatrics (AAP) for early treatment of flu in people of any age and for the prevention of flu.
+Several antiviral medications are now available for children, although the starting age varies depending on the medication.
+One drug, Oseltamivir, is recommended by the CDC and the American Academy of Pediatrics (AAP) for early treatment of flu in people of any age (2 weeks of age or older) and for the prevention of flu.
 Oseltamivir is available in liquid form but availability may be limited.
 If your doctor prescribes your child the capsule form, the CDC has these tips.

 The Bottom Line